xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 A psychologist came to this conclusion in a paper: there are no bad people in this world, only *good* people, *stupid* people and *sick* people.
 In my view, a lot of sickness comes from stupidity.
 Back when I read this paper, all of a sudden I felt that the world had “become” brighter!

-## 7. Who said “leeks” don’t care about finding finding value…
+## 7. Who said “leeks” don’t care about finding value…

 Be very careful about assuming that those who are talking about “value investing” are those who act and make judgements in accordance with “value investing”.
 If you’re often confused by superficial representations, then your trading results can only be very poor.